Sports in Louisville, Kentucky: Horse racing and equestrian events

 Churchill Downs is home to the Kentucky Derby, the largest sports event in the state, as well as the Kentucky Oaks, which together cap the two-week-long Kentucky Derby Festival.
 Churchill Downs has also hosted the renowned Breeders' Cup on eight occasions, in 2011, and most recently in 2018.

 Besides racing there is the World's Championship Horse show.
 This show is mostly for Saddlebred horses and is held in conjunction with the Kentucky State Fair.
 This is the premier event of the year for Saddle seat Pleasure and Equitation.

-Louisville is also the home of Valhalla Golf Club which hosted the 1996, 2000, and 2014 PGA Championships, and hosted the 2008 Ryder Cup.
-It is also home to one of the top skateparks in the U.S., David Armstrong Extreme Park.
+Professional wrestling

-Louisville is also the home of Ohio Valley Wrestling, a professional wrestling promotion that at different times served as the official developmental territory for WWE (2000–2008) and TNA Wrestling (2011–2013).
+Louisville is the home of Ohio Valley Wrestling, a professional wrestling promotion that at different times served as the official developmental territory for WWE (2000–2008) and TNA Wrestling (2011–2013).
 Many notable WWE performers trained in OVW, such as Jillian Hall, Randy Orton, John Cena, Batista, CM Punk, and The Spirit Squad (which included the wrestler now known as Dolph Ziggler).